-On a very frequent and informal basis, a leader should meet one on one with each of their direct reports.
+On a frequent and informal basis, a leader should meet one-on-one with their direct reports.
 This can be done in an actual sit down meeting and/or through routine interaction throughout the week.
 Regardless, there needs to be a forum for team leader to team member communication.

 Routine Staff Meetings

 Every team leader should schedule and conduct routine team meetings.
 The two most critical aspects of a “staff meeting” are that they are regularly scheduled and on everyone’s calendar well in advance and that an agenda is sent to the team before the meeting begins.
-I’ve asked many a leader if they have a “routine” staff meeting and they immediately respond with a “yes.”
+I’ve asked many a leader if they have a “routine” staff meeting, and they immediately respond with a “yes.”
 But when I ask when the next one is scheduled, I more often than not get a response like, “We try to have them every week or two.”
-In other words, the leader hasn’t made a commitment in the form of a standing appointment on the calendar.
-It’s important that the team knows they can count on a regularly scheduled forum for communication and coordination with other team members.
+In other words, the leader hasn’t committed in the form of a standing appointment on the calendar.
+The team must know they can count on a regularly scheduled forum for communication and coordination with other team members.
 The agenda piece is just good practice.
 People need to know what will be discussed and have the opportunity to add things to the agenda if they want.

 Quarterly Communication Meetings